KrAyXMaximum/DNetPlus/README.md

 - Allows you parse or check emotes
 - Command info and prefix can be used in Context
 - Updated with latest permissions and overwrite perms
-- Adds missing guild properties like discover splash/rules channel
+- Adds missing guild properties like discover splash/ru Otherles channel
 - Better optimized especially for sharded bots and intents
 - Opened up more of the client for getting rest client or client config